Safe Django Migrations

 Key Points

-• Set atomic = False in the migration (required for all CONCURRENTLY operations)
+• Set atomic = False (required for all CONCURRENTLY operations)

 Adding Constraints